dschapman/dschapman-com/content/posts/create-a-svelte-site.md

 <img src="../assets/svelte-animations.gif" alt="Svelte Animations from danielchapman.dev" style="width:100%;"/>

-Transitions are super easy, you just import the transition from svelte and attach it to the element you want to transition.
+Transitions have first class support in Svelte, you just import the transition from svelte and attach it to the element you want to transition.
 For my website I created a `Bio` component so that if my name is clicked a short introduction will drop down.
-Implementing this in Svelte was simple.
-Here's my component with the styles removed:
+Implementing this in Svelte was straightforward.
+Here's my `Bio` component with the styles removed:

 ```jsx
 <script>